JohnLCaron/rlauxe/docs/SamplePopulations.md

 # TL;DR

-The best case is to have CVRS that record undervotes.
+The best case is to have CVRs that record undervotes.
 Then things are simple and as efficent as possible.

 config.hasStyles -> config.cvrsHaveUndervotes (aka cvrsAreComplete)